 - Menstrual bleeding that soaks through one or more sanitary pads or tampons every hour for several consecutive hours

-- Disruption of a woman's usual lifestyle activities
+- Disruption of a your usual lifestyle activities

 - Pain in the lower abdominal area during a period

 - Fibroids, cysts, polyps, or tumors of the cervix or uterus